 3. Social Worker

 Social workers are usually required to have Master’s degrees, and those working with individuals with autism need specific training in that area.
 General social work courses do not have a huge focus on autism or any type of disorder.
 This is why they may need additional training or certifications to specialize in clients with autism.

 Social workers can work with children and adults with ASD in their office setting, in the home, or the community.
 Their goal is to help their clients with ASD improve their behavior and function better around others.
 They also collaborate with doctors and therapists to ensure their client is getting adequate support as part of a family unit and among classmates and peers.

 4. Art Therapist

 Art therapy is highly effective for autistic children because it helps them increase their awareness of objects around them and offers them a way to express themselves, which gives them a sense of pride and accomplishment.
-Art therapists may work in schools, hospitals or independently.
-Because art therapists have knowledge of various forms of art media, they’re able to stimulate the child’s tactile and visual senses in different ways.
+Art therapists may work in schools, hospitals, or independently.
+Because art therapists know various forms of art media, they’re able to stimulate the child’s tactile and visual senses in different ways.
 Art therapists may not need licensure but are often required to be certified.

 5. Special Education Teachers

 Lastly, special education teachers play a very important role in the treatment of a child suffering from autism and autism-related disorders.
 Teachers are generally with a child more during “awake hours” compared to their parents.
 This is why SPED teachers must be highly trained in students with all types of disabilities and continue their education every year.